UQ-RCC/hpc-docs/Bunya-updates.md

 # Latest Updates and Changes to the Bunya HPC Cluster

+## 21 June 2024

+* RDM in /QRISdata will not be accessible between Monday, 24 June 2024, 5:00pm and Tuesday, 25 June 2024, 12:00am due to a planned outage.

 ## 23 April 2024

 * The next scheduled maintenance on Bunya will occur between 9pm Monday 6th May and 9pm Tuesday 7th May.